GokulRaj10hzdedn/Clinic-Management-System/README.md

-A **full-stack Clinic Management System** built using **Django, React, and MySQL** to streamline hospital operations including patient management, appointments, consultations, pharmacy inventory, laboratory workflows and billing.
+A **full-stack Clinic Management System** built using **Django, React, and MySQL** to streamline hospital operations including patient management, appointments, consultations, pharmacy inventory and billing.

 This system digitizes day-to-day clinic activities through a secure **role-based architecture**, improving efficiency, accuracy and patient